Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Proposed Method

 Recent developments in spectral graph theory have demonstrated that the magnetic Laplacian provides a principled formulation for representing digraphs.
 Building on this foundation, several studies~\cite{furutani2020magLaplacian2, zhang2021magnet, ko2023universal} have utilized the magnetic Laplacian to encode edge directionality by introducing a complex-valued phase matrix parameterized by a charge value $q$.
 In contrast to the conventional graph Laplacian, which assumes bidirectional edges, the magnetic Laplacian naturally models asymmetric dependencies through complex phases, making it particularly suitable for analyzing the structural and spectral properties of digraphs.

-The central innovation of S2-DiGCL lies in its \textit{personalized magnetic perturbation mechanism}, which adaptively modulates the magnetic potential field of each directed edge through a topology-aware phase coefficient.
+The main methodological extension of S2-DiGCL over prior magnetic-Laplacian-based contrastive learning lies in its \textit{personalized magnetic perturbation mechanism}, which adaptively modulates the magnetic potential field of each directed edge through a topology-aware phase coefficient.
 By introducing edge-specific variations of the charge parameter $q$, this mechanism dynamically alters the phase of the magnetic Laplacian, enabling node-dependent propagation that reflects both local structural uncertainty and global directional asymmetry.
 This design enriches the model’s capacity to capture diverse and complex directional patterns across different regions of the digraph.
 Inspired by MAP~\cite{li2025toward}, we first measure the \textit{topological uncertainty} of each node $v$ by quantifying the balance between its in-degree and out-degree distributions:

 where $m$ is the number of edges in the digraph.
 A higher value of $U_v$ indicates a more balanced in-out structure, implying greater directional ambiguity.
 For each directed edge $(u,v)$, we define a \textit{topological modulation coefficient} and obtain the \textit{personalized charge} as: